-Our wellhead safety control system
+Our wellhead safety control system.

+As an integrated control system for electric liquefaction, this system is designed for fault safety with pilot low-pressure control.
+The internal program logic ensures the opening and closing of the wellhead safety valve and has a complete hydraulic control circuit for the surface safety valve (SSV) and subsurface safety valves (SSSV), as well as a fusible plug circuit for safety purposes.
 It is also equipped with bypass control function, local E.S.D. and remote E.S.D. functions.
 The wellhead safety control system has been widely used in the domestic oil and gas industry, and we have formed a complete product line with an annual production of over 200 sets and 70 to 140MPa, which are highly praised by users.